-The Jubal Early Home Place and Archaeological Site is located just off Jubal Early Highway (VA 116) in the Red Valley Community, and is only site in Franklin County on the Virginia Civil War Trail.
-Confederate General Jubal Anderson Early was born in Franklin County in 1816.
-He went through much of his childhood at the home and on grounds nearby.
+The Jubal Early Homeplace and Archaeological Site is located just off Jubal Early Highway (VA 116) near Boones Mill.
+It was the home of General Jubal Anderson Early, born in Franklin County in 1816, who went through much of his childhood at the home and grounds nearby.

-The Jubal A. Early Homplace is managed by the Jubal A. Early Preservation Trust, P.O.
+The Jubal A. Early Homplace is owned and managed by the Jubal A. Early Preservation Trust, P.O.
 Box 638, Rocky Mount, VA 24151.

 Guided tours are offered on Sundays from 1 p.m. - 5 p.m.